Giu-F/Melanoma_Proteomics/README.md

 **PXD068650** (IFNG Stimulation Dataset)

 > **⚠️ Note on Access:** The raw data are currently **private/under embargo** and will be released publicly upon peer-reviewed publication.
 The code in this repository is shared for transparency and peer review.
 Once the data is released, you can place the files in the `data/` folder to fully reproduce the analysis.

+The complete output of this analysis pipeline, including all processed data, is publicly accessible on Zenodo at https://doi.org/10.5281/zenodo.18647598.

 ---